-The De Havilland Comet 3 (G-ANLO) flew for the first time on 19th July 1954 and was in reality an extensively developed aircraft, derived from the earlier Comet 1 and 2.
+The De Havilland Aircraft Company DH106 Comet 3 (G-ANLO) flew for the first time on 19th July 1954, and was in reality an extensively developed aircraft, derived from the earlier DH106 Comet 1 and 2.

-Many regard the Comet 3 as the most attractive in appearance of all the Comets although trials indicated that it lacked the range required for North Atlantic operations.
-Further modifications were introduced to generate the Comet 4, the main production variant utilised by BOAC.
-The Comet 4 had the required performance for non-stop services from London to New York, this service being inaugurated on 4th October 1958.
+Many regard the DH106 Comet 3 as the most attractive in appearance of all the DH106 Comets, although trials indicated that it lacked the range required for North Atlantic operations.
+Further modifications were introduced to generate the DH106 Comet 4, the main production variant utilised by BOAC.
+The DH106 Comet 4 had the required performance for non-stop services from London to New York, this service being inaugurated on 4th October 1958.

 |Initial designation for development aircraft (G-ANLO) but never put into production.|